Heroin Addiction Treatment in Prison

 The researchers surveyed medical directors from prisons across the nation about their ORT policies as well as addiction treatment referral policies.
 The study found that 28 percent of the prisons offered methadone to inmates in some situations.
 However, over 50 percent of the prisons that offer methadone do so only for pregnant women or chronic pain management.
 Only 14 percent of the prisons offered buprenorphine to some inmates.
 (Buprenorphine is a relatively new drug for ORT that presents less likelihood of overdose compared to methadone.)

 The most common reason cited for not offering ORT was that the prison preferred “drug-free detoxification over providing methadone or buprenorphine.”
 Several prisons also cited security concerns.
 Remarkably, 27 percent of prison medical directors stated that they did not know how beneficial methadone is for opiate addiction, and 50 percent of them were unaware of the benefits of buprenorphine.

-They study also found that less than half (45 percent) of prisons provide some type of referral to heroin addiction treatment to prisoners who are being released.
+The study also found that less than half (45 percent) of prisons provide some type of referral to heroin addiction treatment in prison before they are to be released.